murumart/greg-rpg/README.md

 I started developing this game with a clear idea in my head.
 A crudely drawn, short, simplistic RPG that would let me dip my toes in releasing games before I start making things I actually care about.

 Then I started caring about Greg.
-So in April of 2024, it'll have been 2 years since the very start of the whole project.
-The current project folder was created in January of 2023, and is nowhere near complete.
-Maybe because I keep adding nonsensical features that do not progress the story.
-Maybe... snif.. maybe.
+So it took over 2 years to finish the game.
+But maybe that's good...
+I am proud of parts of the final product.

 It will be released on Itch and Game Jolt in the summer of 2024.
 Soon!